Slice, Inc.: Products

-The company is known as "a manufacturer of cutting tools that increase industrial safety."

-A couple of the company's products are:
+Some of the products manufactured by Slice Inc. are:

 Ceramic-Blade Box Cutter, made in two versions – one a manual, three-position and the other an auto-retract.
 The former was a winner of the Red Dot Design Award for tools in 2011, with its double-sided ceramic blade featuring a rounded tip.

 Precision Cutter.
 Winner of the Good Design Award of the Chicago Athenaeum Museum of Architecture and Design in 2008, the cutter was designed by Karim Rashid, a "designer partner" within Slice.
 It has "a zirconium-oxide-based micro-ceramic blade that lasts longer than traditional steel blades and never rusts."